 Great.
 How does collagen help repair the gut?

-Gelatin, is predominantly made up of the amino acids glycine and proline.
+Gelatin is predominantly made up of the amino acids glycine and proline.
 Both of these ‘non-essential’ amino acids have been linked to improved health.
-Here are four ways these two amino acids can mean volumes for anxiety management.
+Here are four ways these two amino acids can help in managing anxiety.

 - Harvard Medical School says that the gut-brain connection is virtually undisputed.
-Taking care of your gut health is known to reduce if not eliminate anxiety, depression, mood swings and more!
+Taking care of your gut health can reduce (if not eliminate) anxiety, depression, mood swings and more!

 - Proline helps the body break down proteins and improve skin elasticity and smoothness.

 While these amino acids certainly do wonders for the gut, our modern diets are woefully deficient in collagen!
-Consuming bone broth regularly helps to get that consumption back up to level our body needs.
+Consuming bone broth regularly helps to get consumption back up to level our bodies need.